react-navigation/react-navigation.github.io/versioned_docs/version-6.x/stack-navigator.md

 This is shortcut option which configures several options to configure the style for rendering and transitions:

-- `card` - Use the standard iOS and Android screen transitions.
-This is the default.
+- `card`: Use the default OS animations for iOS and Android screen transitions.
-- `modal` - This does few things:
+- `modal`: Use Modal animations.
+This changes a few things:
   - Sets `headerMode` to `screen` for the screen unless specified otherwise.
   - Changes the screen animation to match the platform behavior for modals.
+- `transparentModal`: Similar to `modal`.
+This changes following things:
+  - Sets `headerMode` to `screen` for the screen unless specified otherwise.
+  - Sets background color of the screen to transparent, so previous screen is visible
   - Adjusts the `detachPreviousScreen` option so that the previous screen stays rendered.
+  - Prevents the previous screen from animating from its last position.
+  - Changes the screen animation to a vertical slide animation.

+See [Transparent modals](#transparent-modals) for more details on how to customize `transparentModal`.

 #### `animationEnabled`